Grouping in Blazor Pivot Table

 Range selection

-The “Starting at” and “Ending at” options are used to set the number range depending on which the headers will be grouped.
-For example, if the “Product_ID” field holds the number from “1001” to “1010” and the user chooses to group the number range by setting “1004” to “Starting at” and “1008” to “Ending at” options on their own, then the specified number range will be used for number grouping and the rest will be grouped as “Out of Range”.
+The “Starting at” and “Ending at” options are used to set the number range on which the headers will be grouped.
+For example, if the “Product_ID” field holds the numbers from “1001” to “1010” and the user chooses to group the number range by setting “1004” as “Starting at” and “1008” as “Ending at”, then the specified number range is used for number grouping and the rest are grouped as “Out of Range”.

 Range interval

-The “Interval by” option is used to separate the selected number data type field into range-wise such as 1-5, 6-10, etc. For example, if the user wants to display the “Product_ID” data field with a group interval of “2” by setting the “Interval by” option on their own, the “Product_ID” field will then be grouped by the specified range of intervals, such as “1004-1005”, “1006-1007”, etc.
+The “Interval by” option is used to separate the selected number data type field into ranges such as 1-5, 6-10, etc. For example, if the user wants to display the “Product_ID” data field with a group interval of “2” by setting the “Interval by” option, the “Product_ID” field is then grouped by the specified range of intervals, such as “1004-1005”, “1006-1007”, and so on.

 Configuring Number Grouping Programmatically

-You can configure number grouping through code-behind using the PivotViewGroupSettings class.
+You can configure number grouping programmatically using the PivotViewGroupSettings class.
 This allows you to define how numbers are grouped without relying on the UI.
 Below are the key settings you need:

-- RangeInterval: Allows user to set the interval between two numbers.
+- RangeInterval: Sets the interval between two numbers.

 NOTE

-If starting and ending numbers specified in StartingAt and EndingAt properties are in-between the number range, then the rest of the numbers will be grouped and placed in “Out of Range” section introduced specifically to this feature.
+If the starting and ending numbers specified in StartingAt and EndingAt are within the number range, the rest of the numbers are grouped and placed in the “Out of Range” section introduced specifically for this feature.

 @using Syncfusion.Blazor.PivotView